 - Canned Tomatoes: If fresh tomatoes are not in season, please don’t turn to those sad hot-house tomatoes that we find in our markets during the winter.
 Canned tomatoes make a good choice.
 San Marzano tomatoes are an excellent choice.
 No need to drain them, and no need to roast them with the peppers.

-- Generously brush three boneless skinless chicken breast halves with olive oil and roast for about 30 minutes at 350 degrees.
+- Step 1: Cook The Chicken Generously brush three boneless skinless chicken breast halves with olive oil and roast for about 30 minutes at 350 degrees.
+Once cooked, cool the chicken and using your hands or two forks to shred.
+Set aside.

 - When you start to see charred spots, turn the tomatoes and peppers over and broil another 5 minutes.